vrypan/snapdown/README.md

   version     Get the current version

 Flags:
-  -h, --help   help for snapsnapdown
+  -h, --help   help for snapdown

-Use "snapsnapdown [command] --help" for more information about a command.
+Use "snapdown [command] --help" for more information about a command.
 ```

 ## 2. Download the snapshot

 Use
 ```
-snapsnapdown download ./snapshot
+snapdown download ./snapshot
 ```

 to download the snapshot arhive to `./snapshot`.

-Or `snapsnapdown download --help` for more options.
+Or `snapdown download --help` for more options.

 ## 3. Extract the snapshot